Service Number 140709

 After enlistment William spent some time waiting for mobilisation, which eventually came on the 26th April 1916 when he was posted to No 1 Depot of the Royal Field Artillery (RFA) in Newcastle on Tyne as a driver.
 At this time most of the Artillery was moved by horse and his animal handling skills would have been valuable.
 A few weeks later, on the 14th May 1916, he was posted on to the 2/6 Reserve Brigade, RFA.

-William probably completed his training with this unit in the UK until the 10th November 1916 when he was sent overseas, arriving in France and joining the Experdiationary Force as a Driver with 11 Reserve Battery on the 11th November 1916.
+William probably completed his training with this unit in the UK until the 10th November 1916 when he was sent overseas, arriving in France and joining the Expeditionary Force as a Driver with 11 Reserve Battery on the 11th November 1916.
 The Reserve brigades and batteries were the source of replacements and reinforcements and on the 23rd November William moved to join B Battery of 166 Brigade RFA.
 He seems to stay with this unit through the re-organisation of the Artillery in January 1917 when B Battery 166 Brigade RFA became C Battery of 93 Brigade RFA.

-On the 26th January 1917, William was admitted for treatment for a sprained ankle but the injury was clearly serious enough for further treatment as he was then transferred to, and admitted to, 12 General Hospital in Rouen, and two days later, on the 30th January 1917, he was evacuated back to the UK via the Hospital Ship Lanfranc.
+On the 26th January 1917, William was admitted for treatment for a sprained ankle but the injury was clearly serious enough for further treatment as he was then transferred and admitted to 12 General Hospital in Rouen, and two days later, on the 30th January 1917, he was evacuated back to the UK via the Hospital Ship Lanfranc.
 In the UK he nominally joined 50 Reserve brigade RFA, but was clearly still under going treatment as he was at 3 Scottish General Hospital in Glasgow on the 8th January 1917.

 His recovery progressing, William was posted to the Command Depot in Ripon on the 8th April 1917 and then to No 4 Depot as a Driver on the 21st June and then to 5C Reserve Brigade.